Balancing Two Worlds

 Anyone who wants to learn about the changing concept of race in America and what it's like to be a young American of Chinese, Japanese, Korean, Vietnamese, Burmese, or South Asian descent—from educators and college administrators to students and their families—will find Balancing Two Worlds a compelling read and a valuable resource.

-Robert Kilkenny is Executive Director of the Alliance for Inclusion and Prevention and a Clinical Associate in the School of Social Work at Simmons College.
-He is coeditor of Mixed; Mi Voz, Mi Vida; and Balancing Two Worlds, all from Cornell.
+Robert Kilkenny is Executive Director of the Alliance for Inclusion and Prevention.
+He is coeditor of I Am Where I Come From; Mixed; Mi Voz, Mi Vida; and Balancing Two Worlds, all from Cornell.

 Growing Up Muslim